BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 View Your Live Course
 ******************************************

-You can view your course in the LMS, as a student sees it, directly from Studio.
+When you are working in Studio, you can test your course by viewing it in the LMS.
+In the LMS, you can see your course as a student sees it.
 You can see your course in `Staff View`_ or `Student View`_

 While you work in Studio, you can switch to your live course to see how your course appears to students in two ways.